 Ensure that the public IP address of your remote server or PC is whitelisted in the Access Control List.

-- Once you've downloaded and installed the S3 browser, go to Accounts > Add new account at the top left.
+Once you've downloaded and installed the S3 browser, go to Accounts > Add New Account at the top left.
 Fill in the following information:

 Display name (alias only): enter your PBX or Dialer name